wsjk/Capstone_1/README.md

 ![box_plot_flop_actor]

 Although, the track record of actors are not consistent in terms of their hits and flops.
 The following plots show the net revenue of actors who have generated the most and least amount of net revenue.
+Successful actors are not necessarily consistent and suffer from highs and lows in the revenue generated from their projects.
+The least successful actors, on the other hand, show some consistency in their filmography.

 <div>
     <a href="https://plot.ly/~wsjk/43/?share_key=h864aQXAF41jzLpz4pQgOJ" target="_blank" title="Plot 43" style="display: block; text-align: center;"><img src="https://plot.ly/~wsjk/43.png?share_key=h864aQXAF41jzLpz4pQgOJ" alt="Plot 43" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
 </div>